Tag: Catholic healthcare

 Wait, what, had Jones gone to a church to get medical treatment?

 No, of course she hadn’t.
-She’d gone to … Read the rest
+She’d gone to her doctor.

 The good news is, the ACLU succeeded in convincing a Catholic hospital to provide a standard of care procedure despite its religious objections.
 The bad news is, it took the ACLU to get a Catholic hospital to provide a standard of care procedure despite its religious objections.
 All hospitals should be providing standard of care, and religion should have nothing to do with it.
 Hospitals are for medical treatment and care; they are not for religious observances.
 The function and purpose of hospitals is to provide treatment and care; it’s not to force patients to obey dogmatic harmful religious taboos.
 The religious beliefs or unbeliefs of the patients are none of the hospital’s business.